World Changers

 After Hofstra, Youdan spent seven years as a dancer with Heidi Latsky Dance, where he is now a board member.

-It was during that time that he learned about the Movement Science & Education program at Teacher’s College and eventually enrolled.
+It was during that time that he learned about the Movement Science and Education program at Teacher’s College and eventually enrolled.

 Youdan explains that dance is like a “hyperdose” of movement, cognitive and behavioral therapeutic interventions available to people with neurological disorders.
 “Scientifically there are studies about the benefits of dance for people with Parkinson’s,” he says.
 “Some of the benefits they may see included increased step length, increased walking speed and improved coordination and balance.
 In a dance class you are thinking.
 You are problem solving.
 You are timing your movement to music.
 And there are social benefits: decreased depression and loneliness.”